OZ7UP/Zachary-Tan/_posts/2022-07-25-Summer22-Preview.md

 In between all that, I'll still be working on my fitness and my music.
 Gotta keep pushing onwards, after all!

 What will you be doing during the summer (or winter, if you're in the Southern Hemisphere)?
-Feel free to let me know!
+[Feel free to let me know!](https://twitter.com/RBurn_Ave_Zach/status/1551358478710501377){:target="_blank"}